There’s a new trend coming to kitchens called Sous Vide.

-It allowed me to get some work done while still knowing dinner would be ready and our designated time.
+It allowed me to finish some work while still knowing dinner and our designated time would be ready.

 I used the Sous Vide by Instant Pot, which was sent to me in exchange for this post.

-The first part of sous vide cooking is to bring your water to the temperature for the food you are cooking.
+The first part of sous vide cooking is to bring your water to the temperature for your food.

 We like our steaks medium-rare, so our ideal temperature is 129-degrees.

 While the water was heating to the ideal temperature, I prepared the meat.